elandref93/WiseBond/MAILGUN-SETUP.md

    - `mailgun-domain` - Your verified Mailgun domain (wisebond.co.za)
    - `mailgun-from-email` - Your sender email (postmaster@wisebond.co.za)
 3. Configure Azure credentials in your environment (for local development only)

+### Alternative Method: Replit Secrets (Development)

+For development environments like Replit where Azure Key Vault may not be accessible, you can use Replit's built-in secrets management:

+1. In your Replit project, go to "Secrets" in the Tools sidebar
+2. Add the following secrets:
+   - `MAILGUN_API_KEY` - Your Mailgun Private API key
+   - `MAILGUN_DOMAIN` - Your verified Mailgun domain (wisebond.co.za)
+   - `MAILGUN_FROM_EMAIL` - Your sender email (postmaster@wisebond.co.za)

+The application will automatically use these secrets if Azure Key Vault is not available.

 ## Testing Email Functionality